halpomeranz/LinuxCmdLine/README.md

    * [Install Linux in VirtualBox](https://itsfoss.com/install-linux-in-virtualbox/)
    * [Install Linux in Amazon EC2](https://linux.how2shout.com/how-to-create-a-ubuntu-linux-aws-ec2-instance-on-amazon-cloud/)

-2. Log into your virtual machine and install this repo:
+2. Log into your virtual machine and install this repo.
+You may need to install the `git` package first.
+Installing the  `build-essential` package ensures you have all the tools necessary for the exercises.

 ```
-sudo apt install git
+sudo apt install git build-essential
 git clone https://github.com/halpomeranz/LinuxCmdLine.git
 ```